ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Test Passing Criteria: The test passes if,

 * The Intermediary and Developer can access the Transaction Fee and its components on the L2 after a Meta Transaction has been finalized.
-* The Transaction Fee and its components displayed on the L2 are less than the Transaction Fee and its components displayed to them before submitting the Meta Transaction.
+* The Transaction Fee and its components displayed on the L2 are less than the Transaction Fee and its components displayed to the Intermediary and Develope before submitting the Meta Transaction.
 * The Transaction Fee and its components displayed on the L2 match the Transaction Fee and its components charged to the Transaction Sender's account.

 #### **[R20]**